jecki/DHParser/documentation_src/manuals/transform.rst

    ...             left = Node(infix.name, (left, right))
    ...         node.result = (left,)

-A transformation function is functions with the tree context as single argument and no return value.
-The tree context is the list of all nodes on the path from the root node of the tree up to and including the node that shall be transformed.
+A transformation function is a function with the tree-trail as single argument and no return value.
+The tree-trail is the list of all nodes on the path from the root node of the tree up to and including the node that shall be transformed.
-It is good practice that transformations only change the last node in the context-list and its children (which have already been transformed by the time this node has been reached by :py:func:`~transform.traverse`), but not any parents or siblings in the context.
-The context, rather than the node alone, is passed to transformation function only in order to enable it to query the parents or siblings in order to allow the transformation to make choices depending on the context.
+It is good practice that transformations only change the last node in the trail-list and its children (which have already been transformed by the time this node has been reached by :py:func:`~transform.traverse`), but not any parents or siblings in the trail.
+The trail, rather than the node alone, is passed to transformation function only in order to enable it to query the parents or siblings in order to allow the transformation to make choices depending on the trail.
 This said, it sometimes makes sense to deviate from this rule, none the less.

-The just defined function does nothing if the last node in the context-list (which is the node that is just being visited during the tree-traversal and which the transformation-function should operate on) has three or more children.
+The just defined function does nothing if the last node in the trail-list (which is the node that is just being visited during the tree-traversal and which the transformation-function should operate on) has three or more children.
 If so, it is assumed that the children form a sequence of value interspersed with dyadic